Skip to content

 How to find run_id and job_id

 The run_id and job_id are not easily available from the GitHub UI.
-The easiest was is to go to a job log outputs, and extract the values from the URL.
+The easiest way is to go to a job log outputs in the GitHub UI, and extract the values from the URL.

 For instance you may have a URL that looks like this: